Hub by Brandwatch

 What Are The Key Features?

-Delivers media assets directly to the mobile device for one-tap publishing to Instagram
+Delivers media assets directly to mobile devices for single-tap publishing to Instagram

 How much does it cost?